ArjanFakhtei/Heuristics/README.md

 TO RUN:

-1) Specify the path to the tilings folder and choose Open As Wordpad to open the .tiling files as standard.
+1) Specify the path to the tilings folder and choose Open As Wordpad as standard to open the .tiling files.
-2) Choose the number of recursion steps and specify this in the DepthFirst Method.
+2) Choose the number of recursion steps in line 292 (100.000 standard).